2021 Azerbaijan Grand Prix: Report

 Pérez won his second Formula One race, his first win for Red Bull, and the first Red Bull race win by a driver other than Verstappen since the 2018 Monaco Grand Prix, which was won by Ricciardo.
-Vettel's podium was his first for Aston Martin, while Räikkönen took his first point of the season in tenth place.
+Vettel's podium was his only one for Aston Martin (following disqualification from second place at the Hungarian Grand Prix five rounds later), while Räikkönen took his first point of the season in tenth place.
 Both Mercedes drivers failed to score points despite finishing the race for the first time since the 2012 United States Grand Prix.
 In Hamilton's worst finish for over twelve years, it also marked the first time since the 2013 Spanish Grand Prix that he finished a race outside the points.

 Post-race

 With the tyre failures on the rear for both Stroll and Verstappen, Pirelli lodged an investigation over the durability of the selected tyre compounds, their initial findings suggesting the tyre problems were linked to debris.
 Masi was expected to reiterate the importance of yellow flag conditions to drivers prior to the 2021 French Grand Prix after the complaints lodged by McLaren during the race.
 Drivers, including Leclerc, said they would query the decision to delay the deployment of the safety car following Verstappen's crash late in the race.
 Masi defended his decision to restart the race with two laps remaining from a standing start, saying there was no reason not to resume racing.
 When asked why Verstappen's accident warranted a red flag but Stroll's similar accident only warranted a safety car, Masi stated that he wished to resume racing after Verstappen's accident had been cleared, but there were insufficient laps remaining and insufficient time to clear Verstappen's accident under safety car conditions.